Calinou/ratmod.github.io/docs/faq.md

 ## Why isn't `r_picmip` working?

 This is a client-side setting, but please remember that it can be disabled by the server configuration.
 For example, it is disabled in the treasure hunter game type.

-## Does Ratmod run on the quake3e engine?

-While it *may* be possible to run OA+Ratmod on quake3e, you won't be able to join any of the servers that are running on ioq3 / ioq3+oa.

 ## Why do I get a "Connection Interrupted" message despite having a stable connection?